weaversa/cryptol-course/INSTALL.md

 be found on Homebrew's website [https://brew.sh](https://brew.sh), and consist of pasting a simple command into a shell prompt.

-Once Homebrew is installed, Cryptol (along with it's `z3` dependancy) can be installed via:
+Once Homebrew is installed, Cryptol (along with it's `z3` dependency) can be installed via:

 ```sh